 A diamond crosshatch is probably my favorite score for boules.
-When you have great oven spring it really opens the bread up.
+When you have a great oven spring it really opens the bread up.
 It kind of looks like an exploding planet.
-Every scores opens up with gluten strings.
+Every score opens up with gluten strings.
 It just looks really cool.

 This is the way to execute this score: hold the lame straight down.
-Cut a number of parallel lines on your boule, however many fits comfortably on the dough with about 2.5 cm/1 inch in betwen each score.
-Then turn the dough around 30° and repeat with a number of parallel lines that fits.
+Cut a number of parallel lines on your boule, however many fits comfortably on the dough with about 2.5 cm/1 inch in between each score.
+Then turn the dough around 30° and repeat with a number of parallel lines that fit.